MegaArman/sine24_site/products/MIDI_MAGPIE.md

 * Instructions sheet

 **NOTE**:
 Each MIDI Magpie will look slightly different, generally sporting a rugged type look.
-All are well tested and durable.

 1 Year no worry warranty.